-Women Riders Now (WRN) is the leading resource, online or in print, for
+Women Riders Now (WRN) is the #1 (number one) resource for

 for anyone interested in becoming a motorcycle rider.
-Staying up-to-date with WRN is easy, whether through subscribing to our biweekly WRN Newsletter
+Staying up-to-date with WRN is easy, whether through signing up for our WRN Newsletter

 or by following us on Twitter

-WRN is the most popular place on the web for women riders to share stories, photos and information about their experiences on the open road.Women and Motorcycling Statistics
+In addition to the editorial content, WRN is the most popular place on the web for women riders to share stories, photos and information about their experiences on the open road via the WRN Forum

 Why is there a need for an online magazine like WRN?
 Because a new generation of riders demands it!
 The growth of the female riding population is one of the biggest shifts taking place in the motorcycling industry.
-For proof, just look at these 2009 statistics from the Motorcycle Industry Council that track the number of women in motorcycling:
+For proof, just look at these 2014 statistics from the Motorcycle Industry Council

-- About 40 percent of women motorcycle owners ride a cruiser-style motorcycle.
+- 61 percent of women motorcycle owners ride a cruiser-style motorcycle, according to a latest survey conducted by Women Riders Now.

 **Women Riders Now has proprietary research and statistics on women involved in motorcycling, their buying habits, what they want, what they like and don't like, among other useful information We make those survey results available for a fee upon request.
 Additionally, we have the ability to survey our readers here if you would like feedback on a product or service you are considering.
 Please contact WRN founder / publisher Genevieve Schmitt